Michael Pack: Confirmation

 Pack's first confirmation hearing took place on September 19, 2019.
 On May 8, 2020, Senator Jim Risch moved to schedule a committee confirmation hearing for Pack for the following week.
-Pack's nomination was contentious, with critics arguing that the mission of VOA would be compromised by installing a CEO who they considered a conservative partisan.
+Pack's nomination was contentious, with critics arguing that the mission of VOA would be compromised by installing a CEO whom they considered a conservative partisan.

 On May 12, 2020, Democratic Senator Robert Menendez raised with District of Columbia Attorney General Karl Racine the question of whether Pack unlawfully directed funds from the non-profit charitable organization he ran – Public Media Lab – to his profit-making company Manifold Productions.
 According to CNBC, at least $1.6 million in donations received by the nonprofit had been sent to Manifold.
 In response, Racine indicated that he initiated an investigation.
 A request by Democratic members of the Senate Foreign Relations Committee to delay a vote until the investigation was complete was overruled by Risch, with the committee recommending Pack's nomination on a 12-10 party-line vote.

 The Senate invoked cloture on Pack's nomination on June 4, 2020, by a vote of 53–39, and it confirmed him the same day by a vote of 53–38.